-Kepion supports data analysis through standard Analysis Services (SSAS) databases.
+Kepion supports data analysis through Standard Analysis Services (SSAS) databases.
 Once a Kepion application is deployed to the SSAS server, you can connect to it through 3rd party reporting tools, e.g. Power BI.
-In this article, we will guide you to connect to an OLAP cube from Power BI Desktop.
+In this article, we will show you how to connect to an OLAP cube from Power BI Desktop.

 Before You Start

 Please verify the following in order to ensure a successful connection:

 - You have an account with access to the SSAS server (i.e. CORP\USER or firstname.lastname@example.org).

 - You know the name or IP address of the server.